29next/developer-docs/content/docs/campaigns/guides/cart-summary.md

 <div data-next-cart-summary></div>
 ```

-The built-in template only shows the discount row when discounts are greater than zero, and omits the tax row when tax is zero.
+The built-in template only shows the discount row when discounts are greater than zero.
 No extra configuration needed.

 ## Step 2: Custom Template